 As of December 31, 2022, we owned, in all of our patent portfolios, 24 issued U.S. patents, 18 pending non-provisional U.S. patent applications (including two allowed U.S. patent applications), seven pending provisional U.S. patent applications, 131 issued foreign patents, three pending PCT patent applications and 209 pending foreign patent applications (including three allowed foreign patent applications), in a number of foreign jurisdictions, including, but not limited to, Algeria, Argentina, Australia, Brazil, Canada, Chile, China, Colombia, Europe, Eurasia, Egypt, Gulf Cooperation Council, Hong Kong, India, Indonesia, Israel, Japan, Mexico, Macau, Malaysia, Nigeria, Pakistan, New Zealand, Philippines, Russia, Saudi Arabia, Singapore, South Korea, South Africa, Taiwan, Thailand, United Arab Emirates and Vietnam.
-Our 10 issued U.S. patents covering our Fleximer ADC platform are projected to expire in 2032, excluding any additional term for patent term adjustments or patent term extensions; our two issued U.S. patents covering UpRi are projected to expire in 2037 and 2039, excluding any additional term for patent term adjustments or patent term extensions; our one issued U.S. patents covering our Dolasynthen ADC platform is projected to expire in 2037, excluding any additional term for patent term adjustments or patent term extensions; our three issued U.S. patents covering our novel HER2 antibody are projected to expire in 2035, excluding any additional term for patent term adjustments or patent term extensions; our one issued U.S. patent covering our STING agonist payload is projected to expire in 2040, excluding any additional term for patent term adjustments or patent term extensions; our additional five issued U.S. patents are projected to expire between 2033 and 2037, excluding any additional term for patent term adjustments or patent term extensions; and any patent that may issue from our pending U.S. applications are projected to expire between 2032 and 2043, in each case, excluding any additional term for patent term adjustments or patent term extensions.
+Our 10 issued U.S. patents covering our Fleximer ADC platform are projected to expire in 2032, excluding any additional term for patent term adjustments or patent ter extensions; our one issued U.S. patent covering our STING agonist payload is projected to expire in 2040, excluding any additional term for patent term adjustments or patent term extensions; our additional five issued U.S. patents are projected to expire between 2033 and 2037, excluding any additional term for patent term adjustments or patent term extensions; and any patent that may issue from our pending U.S. applications are projected to expire between 2032 and 2043, in each case, excluding any additional term for patent term adjustments or patent term extensions.
 In addition, we have exclusively inlicensed four issued U.S. patents and one issued European patent for the NaPi2b antibody from Recepta, which Recepta licensed from the Ludwig Institute for Cancer Research.
 These in-licensed issued U.S. and European patents are projected to expire in 2029, excluding any additional term for patent term adjustments or patent term extensions.
 Recepta still owns one pending Brazilian patent application for the NaPi2b antibody, which is not licensed to us.
 A patent issuing from this Brazilian patent application is projected to expire in 2029, excluding any additional term for patent term adjustments or patent term extensions.
 We have also non-exclusively in-licensed from Synaffix certain patents and patent applications for their proprietary site-specific conjugation technology.
 These in-licensed Synaffix patents and patent applications are eight issued US patents, three pending non-provisional U.S. patent applications, thirteen issued foreign patents, and 14 pending foreign patent applications, in a number of foreign jurisdictions, including, but not limited to, China, Europe, India, Japan, and Netherlands These in-licensed issued U.S. and European patents are projected to expire from 2031 to 2040, excluding any additional term for patent term adjustments or patent term extensions.
-We have so far not filed for patent protection in all national and regional iurisdictions where such protection may be available.
+We have so far not filed for patent protection in all national and regional jurisdictions where such protection may be available.
 In addition, we may decide to abandon national and regional patent applications before they are granted.
 Finally, the grant proceeding of each national or regional patent is an independent proceeding which may lead to situations in which applications might in some jurisdictions be refused by the relevant registration authorities, while granted by others.
 It is also quite common that depending on the country, various scopes of patent protection may be granted on the same product candidate or technology.